mattpito/Nodular_Melanoma_Analysis/README.md

 | G | GACTACT |

 However for ANNOVAR REF would be indicated as "-" and ALT as "ACTACT".
 Therefore start and end positions of the variant slightly change.
 The code also accounts for that.
+## parse.mpileup.pl
+Parse information from samtools/bcftools mpileup.
+The format looks like:
+ #CHROM  POS     ID      REF     ALT     QUAL    FILTER  INFO    FORMAT  TUMOUR
+CHROM, POS, REF, ALT, DP4 from INFO are extracted into a tabular delimited .txt file Script takes input and output as arguments